Operations

-Captain John Hayes
+Captain John Osmer

 The Operations Division consists of several smaller divisions and units, including the Auxiliary Unit, Court Security, the Crisis Negotiation Unit, the Honor Guard, the K-9 Unit, Patrol, and the Tactical Response Unit.